lkopf/eval_embeds/evaluation/Image_Captioning/README.md

+The original tutorial can be found [here](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning).

+The additional integration of metrics was inspired by [this](https://github.com/ruizhao1997/a-PyTorch-Tutorial-to-Image-Captioning) and [that](https://github.com/salaniz/pycocoevalcap) work.

+---

 This is a **[PyTorch](https://pytorch.org) Tutorial to Image Captioning**.

 This is the first in [a series of tutorials](https://github.com/sgrvinod/Deep-Tutorials-for-PyTorch) I'm writing about _implementing_ cool models on your own with the amazing PyTorch library.